Nutrition 101: Vitamin B6 | Names | Food List

 Vitamin B6 and Health

-Like the other B vitamins, Vitamin B6’s main role is to help your body use carbohydrates and protein to make energy.
+Like the other B vitamins, Vitamin B6’s main role is to help your body use carbohydrates and protein to make energy3.
 Your body needs Vitamin B6 for more than 100 enzyme reactions involved in metabolism.
 Some of these reactions include the breakdown of fatty acids and gluconeogenesis, and the release of glucose from glycogen, which in turn helps to maintain normal blood sugar levels.
-B-complex vitamins are also needed for healthy skin, hair, eyes, and liver, and they help the nervous system to function properly.
+B-complex vitamins are also needed for healthy skin, hair, eyes, and liver, and they help the nervous system4 to function properly.

-Vitamin B6, along with Vitamin B12 and folate, helps maintain normal levels of homocysteine in the blood.
+Vitamin B6, along with Vitamin B12 and folate, helps maintain normal levels of homocysteine in the blood5.
 Homocysteine is an amino acid that when found in high levels in the blood may be associated with heart disease.
 Taking Vitamin B6 supplements in combination with other B vitamins has been shown to be effective for lowering homocysteine levels.
 It is not clear if lowering homocysteine levels directly causes a reduction in cardiovascular morbidity and mortality.

 Vitamin B6 helps the body synthesize several neurotransmitters, chemicals that carry signals from one nerve cell to another.
 These neurotransmitters are needed for normal brain development and function.
 B6 also helps the body make the hormones serotonin and norepinephrine, which influence mood, emotions, sleep patterns and appetite; and melatonin, which regulates sleep and wake cycles.

-Research has shown that Vitamin B6 supplements may play an important role in decreasing nausea and vomiting during pregnancy and reducing premenstrual syndrome symptoms.
+Research has shown that Vitamin B6 supplements may play an important role in decreasing nausea and vomiting during pregnancy and reducing premenstrual syndrome symptoms7.
 Furthermore, studies show that people with low levels of Vitamin B6 in the blood might have a higher risk of certain types of cancer, such as colorectal cancer, and that elderly people who have higher blood levels of Vitamin B6 have better memory.
 However, the results of these studies are currently inconclusive.

 Top Vitamin B6 – Rich Food List